Sanqui/fedorator/README.md

 flash drive.
 It acts as a multimedia hub on Fedora booths at tech conferences and trade shows.

+**Fedorator is no longer maintained.**  If you're looking for a similar project, check out [SyncStar](https://github.com/gridhead/syncstar/)!

 Mailing List
 ---